 In practice, however, the creation of the necessary transfers can be extremely difficult and, at times, impossible.
 Put another way, the transaction costs are often simply too high for the parties to reach agreement.
-There are many features of a problem that can affect the transaction costs associated with bargaining, but one that is worth mentioning at this point is the number of participants.
-More participants means higher transaction costs.
-"The transaction costs of bargaining increase geometrically with the number of bargainers."
-Problems that can be solved among a few players in a region are much more difficult to
+There are many features of a problem that can affect the transaction costs associated with bargaining, but one that is worth mentioning at this point is the number of More participants means higher transaction costs. participants. transaction costs of bargaining increase geometrically with the number of bargainers."
+Problems that can be solved among a few players in a region are much more difficult to resolve when the number of affected states is larger.
+The trading system provides a good example.
+The original General Agreement on Tariffs and Trade (GATT) was negotiated after the Second World War by 23 states.
+Its successor, the WTO, was born in 1995 with 123 members.
+Today the WTO has 153 members.
+It is hardly surprising that multilateral trade negotiations have become more cumbersome and difficult over time.
+The most recent round of trade negotiations, the Doha Round,